availabs/OSM_ProcessingAndAnalysis_Toolkit/README.md

 <!-- markdownlint-disable MD013 -->

-# OpenStreetMap Processing and Analysis Toolkit
+# AVAIL GIS Toolkit

-This repository is intended to provide cross-project OSM dataset consistency and simplified data provenance archiving by standardizing and centralizing the processing, versioning, and analysis of OSM datasets.
+This repository is intended to facilitate cross-project GIS dataset consistency and simplified data provenance archiving by standardizing and centralizing the processing, versioning, and analysis of GIS datasets.

-## Naming Conventions
+## OSM Naming Conventions

 The following rules are intended to promote cross-project consistency and facilitate archiving:

-- Only OSM PBF, and not XML, files are supported as input.
+- Currently, all processing MUST start with an OSM PBF, and not XML, files.

+  - XML files can be created from the PBF.

-- The OSM version PBF file MUST be in ${osmDir}.
+- The OSM version PBF file MUST be in data/osm/

+  - TODO: Document the data/ directory conventions

 - OSM version names and extract names MUST match the following naming convention.

   - Extract names are lowercase with dashes, followed by the OSM version.